oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 ## Optimization tree

-The context of the optimizations is also collected when `-Dgraal.OptimizationLog` is enabled.
+The context of optimizations is also collected when `-Dgraal.OptimizationLog` is enabled.
 This is achieved by notifying the graph's `OptimizationLog` whenever an optimization phase is entered or exited.
-We establish parent-child relationships between optimization phases and optimizations.
+We establish parent-child relationships between the optimization phases and the optimizations.
 The result is an optimization tree.

 We create an artificial `RootPhase`, which is the root of the tree and initially is the *current phase*.
 When a phase is entered, the new phase is a child of the current phase and after that the current phase is set to the newly-entered